7 Household Items That Should Never Be Flushed Down the Toilet

 7. Paper towels

-In conclusion, flushing any of these seven items will eventually lead to blocked drains or damaged sewer pipelines within the plumbing system of your home, which can result in an unexpected price to you.
-Be aware of the things you pour down your toilet.
+In conclusion, flushing any of these items could result in blocked drains or damaged pipelines within your plumbing system which will incur a huge expense to you.
+Be mindful of the items you put down the drain.

 Item | Reason for not Flushing |